elastic/rally/docs/faq.rst

 Where does Rally get the benchmark data from?
 ---------------------------------------------

 Rally comes with a set of tracks out of the box which we maintain in the `rally-tracks repository on Github <https://github.com/elastic/rally-tracks>`_.
 This repository contains the track descriptions.
 The actual data are stored as compressed files in an S3 bucket.
+Each track is documented in README files, including parameters and example data.

 Will Rally destroy my existing indices?
 ---------------------------------------